Local explosions and extinction in continuous-state branching processes with logistic competition: Introduction

 \section{Introduction}

-Continuous-state branching processes with logistic competition (LCSBP) are Markov processes that have been introduced by Lambert in \cite{MR2134113} to model the size of a population in which a self-regulation dynamics is taken into account.
-Those processes are valued in $[0,\infty]$, the one-point compactification of the half-line, and can be seen as classical branching processes on which a deterministic competition pressure between pair of individuals, parametrized by a real value $c>0$, is superimposed.
-For instance, if the branching dynamics are given by a critical Feller diffusion, the logistic CSBP is solution to the stochastic differential equation (SDE):
+Continuous-state branching processes (CSBPs) with logistic competition are Markov processes that have been introduced by Lambert \cite{MR2134113} to model the size of a stochastic population in which a self-regulation dynamics is taken into account.
+These Markov processes are valued in $[0,\infty]$, the one-point compactification of the half-line, and can be seen as classical branching processes on which a deterministic competition pressure between pair of individuals, parametrized by a real value $c>0$, is superimposed.
+For instance, if the branching dynamics are given by a critical Feller diffusion, the logistic CSBP (LCSBP) is solution to the stochastic differential equation (SDE):

 with $(B_t,t\geq 0)$ a Brownian motion and $\sigma>0$.
-In the general case, the diffusive part above is replaced by the complete dynamics of a CSBP, see e.g. Li \cite[Chapter 9]{Li-book} and Kyprianou's book \cite[Chapter 12]{Kyprianoubook}.
-The latter has in general positive jumps and its law is governed by a Lévy-Khintchine function $\Psi$ defined on $\mathbb{R}_+$, called branching mechanism.
-Processes with competition do not satisfy any natural branching or affine properties.
-It has been observed however in Foucart \cite{MR3940763} that any LCSBP $Z$ lies in duality with a certain diffusion process $U$ on $[0,\infty]$, referred to as Laplace dual of $Z$: namely for any $z\in [0,\infty]$, $x\in (0,\infty)$ and $t\geq 0$,
+In the general setting, the diffusive component above is replaced by the full dynamics of a CSBP (see e.g. Li~\cite[Chapter~9]{Li-book} and Kyprianou~\cite[Chapter~12]{Kyprianoubook}), which may exhibit positive jumps of arbitrarily large size.
+Those dynamics are determined by a L\'evy--Khintchine function $\Psi$ on $\mathbb{R}_+$, known as the \emph{branching mechanism}.

+Processes with competition do not satisfy any natural branching or affine properties, which makes their study challenging; however it has been observed~\cite{MR3940763} that a logistic CSBP $Z$ lies in duality with a certain $[0,\infty]$-valued diffusion process $U$, referred to as Laplace dual of $Z$: namely for any $z\in [0,\infty]$, $x\in (0,\infty)$ and $t\geq 0$,

-The Laplace duality above will be used as a representation of the semigroup of the LCSBP $Z$ in terms of that of the diffusion $U$.
-Duality relationships map entrance laws of one process to exit laws of the other, see Cox and R\"osler \cite{MR724061}.
-Such relations turn out to be useful for the study of boundary behaviors of certain processes with jumps, we refer e.g. to Foucart and Zhou \cite{AHLFZ2021}.
-We highlight that in all the article we take the convention $0\times \infty=0$.
-Moreover the notations $\mathbb{P}_z$ and $\mathbb{E}_z$ stand for the law of the underlying process started from $z$ and its expectation.
-We will not address here pathwise duality relationships, and we keep this notation for all processes, which can be thought as defined on different probability spaces.
+The notations $\mathbb{P}_z$ and $\mathbb{E}_z$ stand for the law of the underlying process started from $z$ and its expectation.
+We will not address here pathwise relationships, and we keep this notation for all processes, which can be thought of as defined on different probability spaces.

+Duality relations are well-known in the theory of interacting particle systems, see e.g. Giardin{\`a} and Redig~\cite{dualityliebook} and Hutzenthaler and Wakolbinger~\cite{HutzenthalerWakolbinger} for a spatial setting close to ours.